The best date that didn’t end with a goodbye kiss

 My first ‘real’ date outside of my home?
 Let me tell you about it!

-I stopped at Starbucks and ordered my favourite drink: a decaf almond milk honey flat white (just in case you’re visiting me and want to bring me one. wink-wink).
-Once I had that hot little drink in hand (or in the middle console of my Jeep), I drove myself out to a garden center near my home.
-I know, it sounds a bit weird that I’d visit a garden center in the Winter, but stay with me here!
-They have an indoor store that carries the most divine and beautiful pieces of home decor!
-When I stepped out of my jeep, I breathed in the fresh air and took in the beautiful surroundings of the countryside.
+I stopped at Starbucks and ordered my favourite drink- a decaf almond milk honey flat white (just in case you’re visiting me and want to bring me one. wink-wink).
+Once I had that hot little drink in hand I drove myself out to a garden center near my home.
+I know, it sounds a bit weird that I’d visit a garden center in the Winter, but they have an indoor store that carries the most divine and beautiful pieces of home decor and artwork!
+When I stepped out of my vehicle, I breathed in the fresh air and took in the beautiful surroundings of the countryside.
 I opened my ears to the birds chirping, the soft sound of music coming from inside the store and I felt the soft breeze of cool air brush across my face.

 Immediately, I felt calm and grounded.